Woman in suitcase murder case spent time in mental hospital: Korean TV show

 Police however found no evidence of the alleged assaulter and believed the wounds were from self-harm.
 The woman was later placed in a mental hospital, the show said.

-Any details which would identify the children have been suppressed in New Zealand and the woman's mother, who lives in New Zealand, is also subject to a non-publication order.
+Any details that would identify the children have been suppressed in New Zealand and details of the woman's mother, who lives in New Zealand, is also subject to a non-publication order.

 I Want to Know showed blurred images of the family.